Harish-Chandra modules for map and affine Lie superalgebras: A tensor product theorem

 \begin{remark} We point out that both Lemma~\ref{lemma:simpleofsumistensor} and Theorem~\ref{proposition:simpleofsumistensor} still hold for a more general class of Lie superalgebras.
-Namely, the class of all Lie superalgebras $\g$ that admit an abelian subalgebra $\h\subseteq \g$ acting (via the adjoint action) semisimple on $\g$.
-In this case, we would consider the class of all $\g$-modules on which $\h$ acts semisimple.
+Namely, the class of all Lie superalgebras $\g$ that admit an abelian subalgebra $\h\subseteq \g$ acting (via the adjoint action) semisimply on $\g$.
+In this case, we would consider the class of all $\g$-modules on which $\h$ acts semisimply.
 In particular, this is the case for any abelian Lie algebra. \end{remark}